November 9

 Battery Check

 Another important part of your car's health is the battery.
-Your car's battery may not be in top shape when you leave, but it can certainly have a negative effect on your trip if it happens to die when god knows where.
+Your car's battery may not be in top shape when you leave, but it can hurt your trip if it dies when god knows where.

-Before you set off on a road trip, it's of utmost importance that you check the battery of your vehicle and ensure its good condition.
+Before you embark on a road trip, it's of utmost importance to check your vehicle's battery and ensure its good condition.
 A dead battery will leave you stranded in an inconvenient location.

-You can't just buy a new one at any old store either when the time comes.
-There are many different types of car batteries so be sure to check with your local automotive store before you go.
+When the time comes, you can't buy a new one at any old store.
+There are many different types of car batteries, so be sure to check with your local automotive store before you go.

 Cooling System

 The engine's cooling system helps keep the car running smoothly.
-When it malfunctions, you can expect to see some serious effects; like overheating and general sluggishness of operation (or more specifically: no AC).
-Anyone who has driven on California's Grapevine can tell you that it isn't the best place for your car to overheat.
-It may be time for an upgrade or replacement on this aspect if your vehicle requires one in order for optimal performance!
+When it malfunctions, you can expect serious effects, like overheating and general sluggishness of operation (or, more specifically: no AC).
+Anyone driving on California's Grapevine can tell you it isn't the best place for your car to overheat.
+It may be time for an upgrade or replacement if your vehicle requires one for optimal performance!

 Check And Replace Belts And Hoses